splunk/public-o11y-docs/sp-oncall/spoc-integrations/microsoft-teams-integration-guide.rst

 The Splunk>VictorOps app can be uninstalled at the team or organization level.
-While a Teams org administrator has adequate permission to perform both tasks, a Team owner will only be able to manage their own team’s settings, and team members’ permissions can vary and may be inadequate.
+While a Teams org administrator has adequate permission to perform both tasks, a Team owner will only be able to manage their own team's settings, and team members' permissions can vary and may be inadequate.

 Uninstalling at a team level automatically unsubscribes and removes the